 Heroes for Children Nominations

 Any Texas resident who gives time, effort, service, and support to public schools and students, with the exception of elected officials and educational employees, can be nominated for the Heroes for Children award.
-To nominate someone, download the Heroes for Children nomination form, fill it out and return it to the Texas Education Agency.
+To nominate someone, download the Heroes for Children nomination form, fill it out and return it to the State Board of Education Support Division at the Texas Education Agency.

 | || |